wilicw/Linux-Note/README.md

 crontab -e
 ```

-or Edit System's crontb in `/etc/crontab` using root
+or Edit System's crontb in `/etc/crontab` as root

 Format